tiagosiebler/accountstate/README.md

 ## Examples

 The repository includes a complete example showing how to use the AccountStateStore with different exchanges.
-You can find it in the (examples folder)[add link here bcs not published yet]
+You can find it in the [./examples](./examples) folder.

 - Connecting to Exchange WebSocket and REST APIs
 - Tracking positions and orders in real-time